nsc-norway/pipeline/SETUP.md

     - Automation: Change Set demultiplexing options, set Auomatically initiated, on Record Details, when screen is entered
     - Record Details: In Sample Details section, add / remove so the Selected Fields from the Sample measurement section are: # Reads, % of Raw Clusters Per Lane, % Bases >= Q30.
 Leave others as default.
  - NSC Data Quality Reporting (HiSeq)
- - NSC Prepare for delivery
+ - NSC Delivery
+   Config: make it a QC step

 #### NSC Data processing for NextSeq